 Fee: included in Studio membership or £10 (+ applicable taxes)

 Studio members can find details of how to join the class on the Live Classes page.
-If you are not a member of the Academic Writing Studio and would like to take this class without joining the Studio register here in January:
+If you are not a member of the Academic Writing Studio and would like to take this class register here:

 This class is based on principles outlined by Robert Fritz in The Path of Least Resistance as I learned them through classes I took with Jennifer Hofmann through The Creative Haven (no longer in existence).